UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_19.md

 In the last section, we discussed how loops helped avoid redundant code.

-We wrote which created a new list containing the square of the elements into code that was written with much less repeated code.
+We wrote code which created a new list containing the square of the elements.

-This helped our coding style somewhat but now we have a new problem.
+Using a loop for this, helped our coding style somewhat but now we have a new problem.

 What happens if we want to do the same process to multiple lists all named differently?